cs4118/recitations/F-Cabinet/index.md

 If you read on in `arch/x86/include/asm/pgtable_types.h` you'll see that the kernel uses the same scheme for 3 and 2 level page table configurations as well. arm64 follows a similar scheme in `arch/arm64/include/asm/pgtable-types.h`

 NOTE that you cannot make use of this equivalence directly.
-Your Cabinet implementation must work correctly for any page table configuration and therefore must use the macros defined by the kernel.
+Your Farfetch'd implementation must work correctly for any page table configuration and therefore must use the macros defined by the kernel.